Apothecaries' Hall of Ireland: Guildhalls and Premises

 The Guild of St Luke met at the Three Stags’ Heads Tavern on Eustace Street, Dublin.

 In 1791, Apothecaries' Hall was erected at 40 Mary Street, at a cost of £6,000.
 The hall contained a spacious chemical laboratory where medicines were prepared.
 Lectures were delivered at the hall, and part of it was also a wholesale warehouse, where the apothecaries could procure their materials.

 In 1837, the medical school of the Apothecaries’ Hall was established in Cecilia Street, Dublin, which received the necessary recognition from the Royal College of Surgeons in Ireland.
 In 1854, the buildings and contents were purchased for £1,500 in the name of Andrew Ellis FRCSI, Professor of Surgery in the School of Apothecaries' Hall at Cecilia Street, and a Catholic, to form the Catholic University Medical School which opened in 1855.

 In 1923, Apothecaries’ Hall moved to 95 Merrion Square, which was sold in 2011.
-The Company of Apothecaries’ Hall is now hosted by the Royal College of Physicians of Ireland whose premises on Kildare Street it shares.
+The Company of Apothecaries’ Hall is now housed by the Royal College of Physicians of Ireland at its premises on Kildare Street.